Statistics in Physical Engineering Sciences Award

 Nomination, Award, and Lecture Dates

-Nominations are due by February 20 each year.
+Nominations are due by February 28 each year.
 If the deadline date falls on a weekend, nominations will be accepted through the Monday following the due date.
-The award is presented at the Joint Statistical Meetings in August of the same year.
+The award is presented at the Joint Statistical Meetings of the same year.

 Responsibilities of the Award Recipient

-The award recipient is responsible for providing a current photograph and general personal information the year the award is presented.
-The American Statistical Association uses this information to publicize the award and prepare the prize(s).
+The award recipients are responsible for providing current photographs and general personal information in time to meet required deadlines as set by the American Statistical Association (ASA) for the year the award is presented.
+The ASA uses this information to publicize the award and prepare the prize(s).

 How to Submit a Nomination

-Nomination letters, along with six copies of the publication(s), should be sent to the chair of the Statistics in Physical Engineering Sciences Award committee.
+Nomination letters, along with publication(s), should be sent to Ming Li, chair of the Statistics in Physical and Engineering Sciences Award committee, at email@example.com.
 Unpublished work should be described in a format similar to a published paper.
-Nomination letters and publications may be submitted through the mail or email.

 2012: Bradley Jones of SAS Institute, JMP Division and Scott Allen of Novomer Inc. for outstanding collaborative work in developing a new catalyst for CO2-based polymers that sequester CO2.